Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation

 \section{Abstract}

 The rapid advancement of video diffusion models has been hindered by fundamental limitations in temporal modeling, particularly the rigid synchronization of frame evolution imposed by conventional scalar timestep variables.
 While task-specific adaptations and autoregressive models have sought to address these challenges, they remain constrained by computational inefficiency, catastrophic forgetting, or narrow applicability.
-In this work, we present \textbf{Pusa}\footnote{Pusa (\textipa{/pu: 'sA:/}) normally refs to "Thousand-Hand Guanyin" in Chinese, reflecting the iconography of many hands to symbolize her boundless compassion and ability.
-We use this name to indicate that our model uses many timestep variables to achieve numerous video generation capabilities, and we will fully open source it to let the community benefit from this tech.}, a groundbreaking paradigm that leverages \textbf{vectorized timestep adaptation (VTA)} to enable fine-grained temporal control within a unified video diffusion framework.
-Besides, VTA is a non-destructive adaptation, which means it fully preserves the capabilities of the base model.
-By finetuning the SOTA Wan2.1-T2V-14B model with VTA, we achieve unprecedented efficiency---\textbf{surpassing the performance of Wan-I2V-14B with} \textbf{$\leq$ 1/200 of the training cost (\$500 vs. $\geq$ \$100,000)} and \textbf{$\leq$ 1/2500 of the dataset size (4K vs. $\geq$ 10M samples)}.
-Pusa not only sets a new standard for image-to-video (I2V) generation, achieving a VBench-I2V total score of 87.32\% (vs. 86.86\% of Wan-I2V-14B), but also \textbf{unlocks many zero-shot multi-task capabilities such as start-end frames and video extension} ---all without task-specific training.
-Meanwhile, \textbf{Pusa can still perform text-to-video generation}.
-Mechanistic analyses reveal that our approach preserves the foundation model's generative priors while surgically injecting temporal dynamics, avoiding the combinatorial explosion inherent to vectorized timesteps.
+In this work, we present \textbf{Pusa}\footnote{Pusa (\textipa{/pu: 'sA:/}) normally refers to "Thousand-Hand Guanyin" in Chinese, reflecting the iconography of many hands to symbolize boundless compassion and ability.
+We use this name to indicate that our model uses many timestep variables to achieve various video generation capabilities, and we will fully open source it to let the community benefit from this technology.} V1.0, a versatile model that leverages \textbf{vectorized timestep adaptation (VTA)} to enable fine-grained temporal control within a unified video diffusion framework.
+Note that VTA is a non-destructive adaptation, which means that it fully preserves the capabilities of the base model.
+Unlike conventional methods like Wan-I2V, which finetune a base text-to-video (T2V) model with abundant resources to do image-to-video (I2V), we achieve comparable results in a zero-shot manner after an ultra-efficient finetuning process based on VTA.
+Moreover, this method also unlocks many other zero-shot capabilities simultaneously, such as start-end frames and video extension ---all without task-specific training.
+Meanwhile, it keeps the T2V capability from the base model.
+Mechanistic analyses also reveal that our approach preserves the foundation model's generative priors while surgically injecting temporal dynamics, avoiding the combinatorial explosion inherent to the vectorized timestep.
 This work establishes a scalable, efficient, and versatile paradigm for next-generation video synthesis, democratizing high-fidelity video generation for research and industry alike.
-Code will be open-sourced at \url{https://github.com/Yaofang-Liu/Pusa-VidGen}